Tackling ash dieback across the White Peak

 The steep sided dales of the White Peak are host to some of the most atmospheric and important woods in the country, known as ‘ravine woodland’.
 Some of these woodlands have been here since the last ice age but ash dieback continues to impact the health of the woodland in Dovedale.
 Our rangers have a plan in place to promote species other than ash to make sure these inspiring woodlands thrive into the future.

-How does ash dieback affect the trees in the White Peak?
+How does ash dieback affect the trees in the Peak District?

 Ash dieback is caused by a fungus called Hymenoscyphus fraxineus; it is also commonly known as ‘Chalara’ after an old scientific name.